Zhengzhou Greenland Plaza

 Zhengzhou Greenland Plaza, also named as Millennium Royal Plaza, is a skyscraper in Zhengzhou, Henan, China.
 It is 280 m tall.
 Construction started in 2007 and was completed in 2012.

 The building was the tallest skyscraper in Zhengzhou upon its completion in 2012.
 It was later surpassed by the twin towers of Zhengzhou Greenland Central Plaza when the twin towers were completed in November 2016.

 Nickname

-This building is often referred to as the "Big Corn" (大玉米) by natives, due to its corn-like shape and all yellow lighting at night.
+This building is often referred to as the "Big Corn" (大玉米) by local residents, due to its corn-like shape and all yellow lighting at night.